Environmental, Social, and Governance

 Fasanara Alternative Credit | Foundation Share Class

-Fasanara Capital is pleased to announce it is launching a new “social impact” share class for the Fasanara Alternative Credit Fund.
+Last year, Fasanara Capital launched a new “social impact” share class for the Fasanara Alternative Credit Fund.
 The Fasanara Foundation Share Class aims to deliver returns that go beyond financial returns by giving investors an opportunity to make a high social impact.

 Aligning Fasanara’s interests with its investors’ interests is the key to all our investment decisions.
 That’s why Fasanara Capital, in addition to complying with our existing environmental, social and governmental (ESG) filters and parameters in our investment decision making and monitoring processes, has decided to donate a fixed percentage of our fees for this new share class to support a range of environmental and social charities, including Stand By Me and Synchronicity Earth.

-Fasanara developed a proprietary methodology to formulate the ESG profile of the 55 countries where it does origination.
+Fasanara developed a proprietary methodology to formulate the ESG profile of the 55 countries where it does origination: Fasanara Cardo AI engine.
 The model is based on numerous statistical indicators provided by international organisations, universities and government bodies and external data providers.
 We use the ESG factors to analyse our individual line-items in the portfolios, numerically against each specific SDG criteria.

 The following case studies serve as examples of how it works.
 Here we include an overview of the products and services the company provides, if there are any particular projects for which the financing has been provided and complementary details (such as the Fasanara analyst on the deal, total lent and date of first transaction) alongside the Fasanara ESG rating.
 The list is by no means comprehensive, but it gives a sense of the diverse range of characteristics and ESG issues we follow.